 - 2 Tablespoons olive oil

-- Remove the chicken from the smoker.
+- Rest.
+Remove the chicken from the smoker.
 Tent with foil, and let the carryover cooking increase the internal temperature to 165 degrees F.